OntoUML/ontouml-models/documentation/using-models.md

 ## Walkthrough: the Reference Ontology of Trust

+> [!NOTE]
-This is a fixed historical example from [release `20260827`](https://github.com/OntoUML/ontouml-models/releases/tag/20260827), at commit `617dc16ee30a94d8c0587463f1b9ba3b3aef07d7`.
+> This is a fixed historical example from [release `20260827`](https://github.com/OntoUML/ontouml-models/releases/tag/20260827), at commit `617dc16ee30a94d8c0587463f1b9ba3b3aef07d7`.
 It is not a claim that this remains the latest release or that later versions contain identical files.

 | Open this pinned file | What to learn |
 | --- | --- |